rh-mobb/rosa-workshop-content/rosa-content/100-setup/2-cluster-creation.md

 # Create an ROSA Cluster

-Due to the consolidated nature of this workshop, you will first deploy a cluster yourself, before switching to a pre-created workshop cluster to finish the remainder of the content.
+During this workshop, you will be working on a cluster that you will create yourself in this step.
 This cluster will be dedicated to you.

 The first step we need to do is assign an environment variable to this user ID.
 All the AWS resources that you will be creating will be tagged with your user ID to ensure that only you can modify it.